kaileymonn/AsymLSTM/README.md

 3. Training logs and test/validation results will be dumped into the .exp/ folder, which will be created automatically the first time you run the above command.

 4. Feel free to email kaileymon@gmail.com if you have questions, thanks!

+Special thanks to @memray, co-author of Deep Keyphrase Generation for open-sourcing CopyRNN's base code